sbb-design-systems/lyne-components/src/components/dialog/readme.md

 It's possible to display the component in `negative` variant using the self-named property.

+## Animation

+Add the `sbb-disable-animation` class to disable animation and transition effects for the element and all its children.

 <!-- Auto Generated Below -->

 ## Properties